 Richard Gardyner was chosen as the leader of the official delegation representing the City of London.
-Riding to the country and greeting his kinsman King Henry VII before they had even entered the gates of the walled city in September 1485.
-Richard Gardener and William Gardynyr were now riding in close proximity to Henry and Jasper as the procession entered into the city.
-Riding to St Paul's Cathedral a triumphant Henry hoisted his battle standards flanking each side of the Altar.
+Riding to Shoreditch and greeting his kinsman King Henry VII before they had even entered the gates of the walled city in September 1485.
+Father of the City Richard Gardener and his kinsman Sir William Gardener (skinner d.
+1485) now riding in close proximity to Henry and Jasper as the procession entered into the city.
+Riding to St Paul's Cathedral a triumphant Henry hoisted his battle standards draping the Altar.
 Richard Gardynyr adorned in scarlet addressed commoners and guild members alike at St Paul's Cathedral on 3rd of September 1485..

 Richard Gardiner was son of John and Isabelle Gardener of Exning, Suffolk and was known as Father of the City of London until his death in Dec, 1489..
-He was proceeded in death by his first wife Elyn and his son Ralph as well as his brother William Gardynyr.
+He was proceeded in death by his first wife Elyn and his son Ralph as well as his brother William Gardynyr (fishmonger d.
+1485).
 Richard Gardyner was laid to rest next to his beloved Elyn at St Pancreas Church, on Soper Lane.
 The Alderman adding a complete wing to St Pancreas in order to construct a crypt dedicated to the resurrection of our Lord, In December 1489 our cities most beloved father Richard Gardener was laid to rest.
 His Will probated at Lambath in January 1490.

 [ Battle of Bosworth, King Richard III, Sir William Gardiner, William Gardyner, Sir William Gardner, Ellen Tudor, Helen Tudor, Jasper Tudor, Henry VII, Yeomen, Alderman Gardyner, Aldermen Gardyner, Henry VIII, Mercers Guild, Earl of Oxford.
 Duke of Norfolk, London Mayor, City of London, Walbrook Ward, The Bank, City of London, Bassishaw Ward, Exning, Duke of Bedford, Earl of Pembroke, Cheapside London, London Mayor, Battle of Bosworth, September 3 1485, Rhy Ap Thomas, Mayor Richard Gardyner, Mayor Richard Gardener, Alderman Richard Gardiner, Jasper Tudor, John DeVere 13th Earl of Oxford, Battle of Bosworth, Sir Gilbert Talbot.
 Ellen Tudor, William Gardynyr, Thoams Gardiner Kings Chaplain, City of London Hisotry, London Banking Hisotry, Hisotry of London Commerce ]